-B. Writeback Bandwidth Regulation Interface
+B. Write Bandwidth Regulation Interface

-Our baseline access regulation mechanism described above equally account both read and write accesses.
+Our basic bandwidth regulation mechanism described above equally account both read and write accesses.
 In other words, write and read accesses are regulated with respect to a single user-defined bandwidth budget.
 However, prior works have shown that on some COTS multicore processors, the write accesses, particularly cache writeback traffics, can have a more severe effect than read accesses [11], [12].
-In order to regulate the writeback traffic separately, BRU adds two new registers to each domain: Writeback Counter (WC) and Maximum Writeback Register (MWR).
-Similar to the AC and MAR registers in the access bandwidth regulation, WC is incremented by one on each writeback to the shared memory and MWR determines the writeback budget wb over the regulation period T. Once WC reaches the value programmed in MWR, writebacks are throttled until the beginning of the next period at which writeback budget is replenished.
-We discuss the implementation of writeback throttling in Section IV.
+In order to regulate the write traffic separately, BRU adds two new registers to each domain: Write Access Counter (WAC) and Maximum Write Access Register (MWAR).
+Similar to the AC and WAR registers in the baseline memory bandwidth regulation mechanism, WAC is incremented by one on each write to the shared memory and MWAR determines the maximum number of writes over the regulation period.
+Once WAC reaches the value programmed in MWAR, writes are throttled until the write bandwidth budget is replenished at the beginning of the next period.
+We discuss the implementation of write throttling in Section IV.